 This recipe passed the test for deliciousness right away, and I’m sure each one of us thought about licking the bowl clean!

-Serve this for a crowd or anyone that appreciated tasty dishes made with fermented hops!
-It’s also delicious on a grilled chicken sandwich with dark rye bread, and freshly cut tomatoes.
+This dip is also delicious on a grilled chicken sandwich with dark rye bread, and freshly cut tomatoes.

 - 1 4- ounce can chopped green chilies